Unit 3. More about case

 Self-transporting (nominative = accusative)

-Sender and content can also be identical, most notably in verbs of movement and placement (‘move, rise, fall, sit down, lie down, hide’).
+Sender and content can also be identical, most notably in verbs of movement and placement (‘move, roll, rise, fall, lie down, hide’).
 Keep in mind that such verbs can be used in a non-receiving (say, with the illative as the target of placement) or receiving way (with the dative); and they can be used in a non-sending (say, with a causative) or sending way; so we have quite a number of subtle differences we can express.

 Causal-receiving (dative = causative or persuasive) and causal-transporting (accusative = causative or persuasive)